vsajip/sarge/docs/tutorial.rst

 until the buffers fill up or a flush occurs.

-If a third party package you're trying to interact with gives you buffering problems, you may or may not have luck (on Posix, at least) using the ``unbuffer`` utility from the ``expect-dev`` package (do a Web search to find it).
+If a third party package you're trying to interact with gives you buffering problems, you may or may not have luck (on POSIX, at least) using the ``unbuffer`` utility from the ``expect-dev`` package (do a Web search to find it).
 This invokes a program directing its output to a pseudo-tty device which gives line buffering behaviour.
 This doesn't always work, though :-(